Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 - If you plan to charge interest on overdue payments

 As soon as you send your first invoice, confirm that your client has received it.
-If your client has questions, you can take the time to answer those at the start of the project before you get the ball rolling and more payments are due.
+If your client has questions, you can answer them at the start of the project before you get the ball rolling and more payments are due.

 2. Schedule payment reminder messages